 WANDA ANGLIN LITTLE

 Wanda Anglin Little was an administrative assistant at the Tennessee School Boards Association when the Unemployment Compensation Trust was established.
 She took a special interest in establishing the trust and traveled across the state as part of a team holding meetings to discuss benefits of membership in the trust.
 She attended trustee meetings and took minutes as the trust was in its infancy.
 Her outgoing personality and positive attitude made her popular with the membership as well as the trustees.
 She was largely responsible for influencing several boards to join the trust.
-She was committed to becoming a teacher and when when she completed the requirements for a secondary teaching certificate, she left the Trust to become a successful high school history teacher in the public schools of Nashville.
+She was committed to becoming a teacher and when when she completed the requirements for a secondary teaching certificate, she left the Trust to become a highly successful high school history teacher in the public schools of Nashville.

-Billy Ray was one of the founding trustees who was instrumental in establishing the Unemployment Compensation Trust.
-He saw the trust as an excellent way to save school systems money and he also felt that the trust could promote good employment practices to help school boards reduce the number of employees who would draw unemployment.
+Billy Ray Vinson was one of the founding trustees who was instrumental in establishing the Unemployment Compensation Trust.
+He saw the Trust as an excellent way to save school systems money and he also felt that the trust could promote good employment practices to help school boards reduce the number of employees who would draw unemployment.
 He promoted membership in the program, especially in West Tennessee where he was a longtime member of the Hardin County Board of Education.
 Billy Ray became President of the Tennessee School Boards Association and a member of the State Board of Education.
 He also served as President of the Southern Region School Boards Association.